ydb-platform/ydb/ydb/docs/ru/core/reference/ydb-sdk/topic.md

           // this transaction is not yet active and has no id TableTransaction transaction = session.createNewTransaction(TxMode.SERIALIZABLE_RW);

-          // do something else in transaction
+          // do something else in the transaction transaction.executeDataQuery("SELECT 1").join();
-          transaction.executeDataQuery("SELECT 1").join();
-          // now transaction is active and has id
+          // now the transaction is active and has an id
           // analyzeQueryResultIfNeeded();

           Status updateStatus = reader.updateOffsetsInTransaction(transaction,
                           message.getPartitionOffsets(), new UpdateOffsetsInTransactionSettings.Builder().build())
-                  // Do not commit transaction without waiting for updateOffsetsInTransaction result to avoid race condition .join();
+                  // Do not commit a transaction without waiting for updateOffsetsInTransaction result to avoid a race condition
+                  .join();
           if (!updateStatus.isSuccess()) {
-              logger.error("Couldn't update offsets in transaction: {}", updateStatus);
+              logger.error("Couldn't update offsets in a transaction: {}", updateStatus);
               return; // retry or shutdown
           }